anmola345/FaceToEmoji/PROPOSAL.md

     project.
 I want to be able to use this library to the fullest extent in order to recognize facial expressions.

+Overall, I am using an OpenFrameworks addon as an inspiration for this project.
+I want to expand on the projects that have been made, as well as incorporate creative ideas of my own.
+Being able to recognize basic facial expressions is a simplified version of popular projects that many major companies are currently working on.
+In conclusion, I will be using OpenFrameworks and OpenCV to detect facial expressions and output emojis based off the understood emotions.